eshiofune/oyara/README.md

 # oyara
-Simple web API for debits and credits
+Simple web API for debits and credits on bank accounts

 ### Setup server